csc-training/summerschool/programming/c/docs/06_preprocessing_libraries_io.md

 # Preprocessing directives

-- C preprocessor is a part of the compiler that does initial text substitution, manipulation, inclusion and other activities before the actual translation is done
+- C preprocessor is a part of the compilation process that does initial text substitution, manipulation, inclusion and other activities before the actual translation is done